HaardhikK/Webscraping/README.md

 # Webscraping

+## LAnguages used: Selenium , nltp , python.
 Displaying the URL of each website.
 Skipping URLs that are not currently active (approximately 5 links are inactive).
 Displaying the heading of each webpage.